-4.3i Are available during school hours for staff to discuss any safeguarding concerns.
-At Langtoft Primary School, the Designated Safeguarding Lead available will be Mrs B Wood in the first instance and Mr S Dolby in the second.
+A DSL will always be available during school hours for staff to discuss any safeguarding concerns.
 All staff (including governors) have been given the mobile telephone number of both Leads.
 Volunteers should ring the school and/or email using enquiries@langtoft.lincs.sch.uk.
 Arrangements will be made for appropriate cover for any out of hours/out of term activities.